hashicorp/nomad/website/source/docs/operating-a-job/update-strategies/blue-green-and-canary-deployments.html.md

 Now if we promote the canary, this will trigger a rolling update to replace the remaining allocations running the older image.
-The rolling update will happen at a rate of `max_parallel`, so in the case one allocation at a time:
+The rolling update will happen at a rate of `max_parallel`, so in this case one allocation at a time:

 ```text
 $ nomad deployment promote 37033151